telerik/kendo-ui-core/docs/api/javascript/drawing/gradient.md

 ---

 # kendo.drawing.Gradient : kendo.Class
-An abstract base class representing common members of all drawing elements.
+An abstract base class representing common members of all gradients.

 ## Constructor Parameters

 ### options `Object`
-The configuration of this Group.
+The configuration of this gradient.

 ## Configuration